MichaIng/DietPi-Docs/docs/dietpi_tools.md

     - Begin by selecting **Browse Software** in the main menu list and hit ++enter++.

-    - Scroll through the list of available software - for more details check [DietPi Optimised Software items](../software/).
+    - Scroll through the list of available software - for more details check the [DietPi software list](../software/).

     The list of optimised software is long.
 You either browse the list or use the option **Search**.